Yamanaka lacquerware Yamanaka shikki

 What is Yamanaka lacquerware ?

-Yamanaka lacquerware is a type of lacquerware made in the Yamanaka hot spring district of the city of Kaga, Ishikawa Prefecture.
-It exemplifies the excellence of an original Yamanaka technique for grinding the wood, and generally the main objects produced are round utensils such as bowls and saucers.
+Yamanaka lacquerware (called Yamanaka shikki in Japanese) is a type of lacquerware made in the Yamanaka Onsen (hot spring) district of the city of Kaga, Ishikawa prefecture.
+It utilizes an original Yamanaka technique for grinding wood.
+The main objects produced are round utensils like bowls and saucers.
 Many of the wood bases for tea ceremony utensils such as tea caddies are ground in Yamanaka.
-The special character of Yamanaka lacquerware lies in the beauty of the natural wood grain and elegant maki-e.
+This lacquerware is special because it combines the beauty of the natural wood grain and elegant maki-e which is a technique of sprinkling powder of gold, silver, or various other colors onto a lacquer drawing.

-Yamanaka lacquerware began in the Tensho era of the Azuchi-Momoyama period, when a group with a forest logging permit covering a large area moved there seeking good materials.
-It is said that a group of craftsmen, who had moved to a hamlet called Manago, upstream of Yamanaka hot springs in Kaga city, made a living by doing grinding using a wood lathe; their technique became established in the area around Yamanaka hot springs.
+Yamanaka lacquerware began between the years 1573 to 1592 during the Azuchi-Momoyama period, when a group with a forest logging permit for a large area moved to a settlement upstream of Yamanaka Onsen (hot spring) in search of good natural resources.
+The craftsmen made a living by doing grinding with a wood lathe and their technique took root in the area around Yamanaka Onsen.

-Although World War II temporarily interrupted production, the traditional techniques of Yamanaka lacquerware are highly regarded and well-known throughout the country.
-It is a familiar and popular type of lacquerware, yet the beauty of its delicate ground-in decorations and gorgeous Maki-e has won recognition for its artistic value as well.
+Although World War II temporarily interrupted production, the traditional techniques of Yamanaka lacquerware remained highly regarded and well-known throughout the country.
+It is an affectionate and widely liked type of lacquerware, yet it has also won artistic recognition for the beauty of its ground-in decorations and maki-e.

-With the thirties of the Showa period, factories and manufacturing complexes were built in the town of Yamanaka and Kaga city, and plastics and science-based paints were brought in.
+Between the years 1955 and 1964, factories and manufacturing complexes were built around Yamanaka as plastics and chemical paints were introduced.
 This led to the mass manufacturing of low-priced products with varied designs and great functionality.
-The lacquerware has made significant progress since 1970 (Showa 45).
+Yamanaka lacquerware has expanded significantly since the year 1970.

 General Production Process